 Doulas are not lucky charms

-Wouldn’t we all love to be thought of as a lucky charm.
+Wouldn’t we all love to be thought of as a lucky charm?
 “Hire us and you’ll have great luck during labor.”
 Unfortunately, this is not the case.
-We have a set of skills and experience which are usually very beneficial to the clients that we support.
+We have a set of skills and experience that are usually very beneficial to the clients that we support.
 But, I worry when clients think that the mere presence of a doula is enough to make their birth go well.

 Doulas are not safety nets

-The doula can not serve as the catch all for fixing everything that might be wrong with birth.
+The doula can not serve as the catch-all for fixing everything that might be wrong with birth.
 If our clients choose to birth in a location that doesn’t support their choices, the doula will not be a safety net against negative outcomes.
-If our clients choose a practice with 3 out of 5 doctors that they don’t like working with, the doula will not be their safety net protecting them from having to deal with a provider that they don’t agree with in labor.
+If our clients choose a practice with 3 out of 5 doctors whom they don’t like working with, the doula will not be their safety net protecting them from having to deal with a provider that they don’t agree with in labor.

 Sometimes I have seen clients view their doula as their safety net and they incorrectly feel like they don’t have to prepare for birth.
 They might skip taking a childbirth education class because they have a doula.
 They might avoid tough questions with their provider because they have a doula.
 We don’t want clients to skip preparation for birth by solely relying on their doula.